Jordan to rejoin Surrey as Salt signs for Lancs

 Salt, who turns 25 on Saturday, made his England ODI debut in July in the three-match series against Pakistan.

-Jordan, 32, joined Sussex in 2013 after being released by Surrey and has since gone on to play eight Tests, 34 ODIs and 65 T20 internationals for England.
+Jordan, 32, joined Sussex in 2013 after being released by Surrey and has gone on to play eight Tests, 34 ODIs and 65 Twenty20 internationals for England.

 Barbados-born Jordan, who has become a key player in T20 competitions around the globe and for England, said his move to Sussex had helped him realise his dreams of playing international cricket.